Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Algebraic preliminaries

-However, there are also many superpotential algebras which are not of the form $\mathcal{G}(Q,w)$, a typical example is the fundamental group algebra $\mathbb{K}\left[\pi_1(T^3)\right]$, see Example 4.3.4 of $\cite{bd}$, and Example \ref{example:110} below.
+However, there are also many superpotential algebras which are not of the form $\mathcal{G}(Q,w)$, a typical example is the fundamental group algebra $\mathbb{K}\left[\pi_1(T^3)\right]$, see $\cite{bd}$, Example 4.3.4.
+Another counterexample is the following:

 \begin{example} Consider the associative algebra $\mathbb{K}[x,y][(xy-1)^{-1}]$, regarded as a trivially graded dg algebra with vanishing differential.
-It is known that this algebra has a superpotential description.
+One can show that this algebra has a superpotential description.
 In fact, consider the path algebra $\mathbb{K}\widetilde{Q}_{1,0,0}$ of the double of the quiver $Q_{1,0,0}$ which consists of a single vertex and a unique cycle $x$, see Figure \ref{fig:quiver_{1,0,0}}.
 Let

 be the localization of $\mathbb{K}\widetilde{Q}_{1,0,0}$ at $xy-1$, where the generator $y$ represents the reverse of the cycle $x$ in the quiver $\widetilde{Q}_{1,0,0}$.
 Since $\mathbb{K}\widetilde{Q}_{1,0,0}$ is quasi-free, so is $\mathcal{A}$.
 In this way, we have identified $\mathbb{K}[x,y][(xy-1)^{-1}]$ with the dg algebra $\left(\mathcal{A}\ast\mathbb{K}[t],d\right)$, so that $dx=dy=0$ and $dt=xy-yx$.
 The superpotential vanishes for dimension reasons.